Where to Go Next Day: Multi-scale Spatial-Temporal Decoupled Model for Mid-term Human Mobility Prediction: Introduction

 ~ Human mobility modeling has attracted considerable attention in fields such as commercial planning, healthcare, urban management, and mobile and network applications~\cite{wu2018location,xu2018planning,zhou2023predicting,jia2023human}.
 With the rapid advancements in technology, diverse mobility data are now being collected from multiple sources, driving innovation and application across these domains.
 For example, location-based social network (LBSN) data from check-in services like Yelp and Foursquare enable targeted, location-aware advertising~\cite{xu2020survey}.
 Mobility trajectories obtained from mobile devices are instrumental in analyzing and controlling the spread of epidemics~\cite{jia2020population,luca2022modeling,xu2023urban}, while GPS data from vehicles plays a crucial role in optimizing traffic flow and management~\cite{chen2014b,xu2021understanding,ji2022spatio}.
 These developments underscore the growing importance of accurate mobility models in addressing complex real-world challenges.

 Human mobility prediction is generally addressed at two scales: collective and individual~\cite{luca2021survey}.
 This study concentrates on the individual scale, with a specific emphasis on predicting personal mobility patterns.
 The core challenge in individual mobility prediction revolves around next-location forecasting, which aims to predict an individual's future destinations based on their historical movement data.
 Mobility trajectories are commonly represented as sequences of locations, and the primary task is to extract meaningful transition patterns from these sequences.
 By identifying regularities and trends in an individual’s movement, this approach seeks to enhance the precision of mobility predictions.
 Traditional models rely on Markov chains~\cite{feng2015personalized}, while deep learning models apply advanced techniques such as Recurrent Neural Networks (RNNs) and Transformers~\cite{guo2020attentional,zhang2022next,yang2022getnext}.
-Owning to the spatial characteristics of locations, researchers have explored specific modules to capture spatial relationships.
-In recent years, the advent of graph representation learning techniques has demonstrated promising potential, motivating the adoption of Graph Neural Networks (GNNs) to enhance the predictive performance~\cite{wang2022learning,lim2022hierarchical,qin2023disenpoi,yan2023spatio,jin2023spatio}.
+Owing to the spatial characteristics of locations, researchers have explored specific modules to capture spatial relationships.
+Recent advancements in Graph Neural Networks (GNNs)~\cite{wang2022learning,lim2022hierarchical,qin2023disenpoi,yan2023spatio,jin2023spatio,zhou2025disentangled,song2025integrating} and Large Language Models (LLMs)~\cite{zhong2025comapoi,chen2025NextPOI} have significantly enhanced human mobility prediction by capturing spatial-temporal dynamics and leveraging contextual sequential information.
+Their integration offers promising opportunities for more accurate and comprehensive modeling of mobility behaviors.

-Next location prediction is widely applied for personalized services, such as recommending points of interest (POI), as illustrated in Figure~\ref{fig:motivation}(a).
-However, urban management applications such as travel management and epidemic transmission analysis necessitate predicting residents' comprehensive trajectory for the next day.
-This form of prediction, referred to as mid-term prediction, emphasizes modeling complete daily travel behaviors, as depicted in Figure~\ref{fig:motivation}(b).
-To tackle the mid-term prediction task, typical next location prediction models often employ an iterative mechanism to forecast next-day travel behaviors.
-This involves using predicted outcomes alongside historical data to forecast the remaining trips on the following day.
-Despite these efforts, these methods present difficulties in achieving satisfactory results, as evidenced in our experiments.
-Consequently, we propose an effective solution tailored specifically for the mid-term prediction task.